kyamagu/matlab-bdb/README.md

 License
 -------

-The code may be redistributed under BSD 3-clause license.
+The code may be redistributed under AGPL.